Offa's 60- Offa's Dyke trail- Shropshire, Herefordshire and Powys

 60 miles - hence Offa's 60 - of undulating, wild and spectacular countryside.
 History was made here- the borderlands between England and Wales have been fought over many times, and although they are peaceful lands now- remains of past struggles are all around us.

-Here the steepest part of the Dyke walking is done- all at your own appropriate pace of course- as deep valleys cut into the landscape- but the early part of the walk in the Severn Valley is pretty flat for many a mile.
+Here the steepest part of the Dyke walking is done- all at your own appropriate pace of course- as deep valleys cut into the landscape- but the later part of the walk in the Severn Valley is pretty flat for many a mile.

 Here is the broad itinerary